ebuchman/blog/content/posts/uoa-liquidity.md

-The point of all this is to demonstrate that access to a higher level of the hierarchy - access to outside money or the medium of exchange - is only necessary in so far as there are *imbalances* in the payments graph being cleared in the lower level.
+The point of all this is to demonstrate that access to a higher level of the hierarchy - access to outside money or the medium of exchange - is only necessary in so far as there are *imbalances* in the payments graph being cleared in the lower level, and insufficient trust to roll over the imabalance into the future.
 We find here the deep tension between the Unit of Account and the Medium of Exchange - between the elasticity permitted by the Unit of Account and the discipline asserted by the Medium of Exchange.
 The Unit of Account permits us to create computational spaces - our network of balance sheets - where